This course is specifically designed for people who have responsibility (either directly or indirectly) for injured workers in their organisation.

 |Injury Management Coordinator||28 April - 30 April 2021||08:30 am - 04:30 pm||North Lake|

 |Injury Management Coordinator||16 June - 18 June 2021||08:30 am - 04:30 pm||North Lake|

 On completion of this course, participants should be able to:

 - Understand the practical application of the legal requirements involved in the injury management process

 - Understand the important issues of workplace culture, managing difficult workers’ compensation cases and data analysis and reporting

 - Demonstrate the ability to develop a return to work plan in consultation with an injured worker

 Once all activities have been completed and assessed, participants will be issued with a certificate of completion.

-Participants are required to provide a laptop and will be given a USB in order to complete the assessment.
+Participants are required to provide a laptop to use throughout the course.